Max-Mendes91/Projecto-test-mig/README.md

 4. Click the buttons to perform addition
 5. Check the browser console for results
 6. Notice how the button becomes enabled/disabled based on input

+### JavaScript Fundamentals Challenge (exe5)
+1. Navigate to the `exe5/` directory
+2. Open `Index.html` in your browser
+3. Open the browser's developer console (F12)
+4. Uncomment different sections in `script.js` to run various exercises
+5. Observe the console output for each fundamental concept
+6. Practice with different values and scenarios

+**Note**: The HTML file correctly references `script.js` (updated from the original `assignments.js`)

 ## 🎯 Main Code Examples